hyperledger/toc/project-reports/2024/2024-annual-Hyperledger-Indy.md

 * The movement of Aries projects to use the “shared components” in place of the Indy SDK.
 The “shared components” consist of [Aries Askar](https://github.com/hyperledger/aries-askar) (secure storage), [Indy VDR](https://github.com/hyperledger/indy-vdr) (client interface to Indy networks) and [Hyperledger AnonCreds](https://www.hyperledger.org/projects/anoncreds) (AnonCreds implementation).
 * The deprecation of the Indy SDK by the end of Q1 2024.
 Progress has been made on things like closing all open pull requests and closing all issues.
 We've also removed the Indy SDK from the public (Read the Docs) documentation.

-In addition, as mentioned earlier in the report, significant progress was made in creating an Indy-Besu proof of concept.
+In addition, as mentioned earlier in the report, significant progress was made in creating the Indy Besu proof of concept and repository.

 ### Next Year’s Goals